Where can you play roulette with Paypal?

 In 2010, PayPal re-entered this market, but only in countries where online gambling is legal, and only for certain sites which are properly licensed to operate in those countries- hence our list above.

 Spin Off eBay spun off their payment business PayPal into a separate entity in 2015 and PayPal transfers have continued to grow online despite the increased competition from other operators.
 It is a online banking option of choice for many and used by millions around the world.

-With over 200 million users, it´s a real heavyweight these days so it’s no surprise that PayPal is one of the most popular payments used at online casinos.
+With over 400 million active users, it’s a real heavyweight these days so it’s no surprise that PayPal is one of the most popular payments used at online casinos.